 Luanne was combing through our blog earlier this week when she suddenly announced that our website is completely responsive so I shouldn’t worry about that.

 Stressing out about having a responsive website was definitely on my list of culprits keeping me awake at night:

-- Running my own online business and making it successful.
+- Running our own online business and making it successful.

 - Responsive website.

 After the responsive comment, she came across this gem of a picture from an old blog post from 2012.
 Now, if I were posting a #shittyfoodpic in our private Facebook group, this picture would be perfectly acceptable.
 But having it on my blog was just like accidentally farting loudly in public – embarrassing.

 And it wasn’t just the picture that blew, the whole post was a boring shit storm.

 It wasn’t until early in 2014 that my blog was even worth reading.
 The recipes were just okay, the pictures looked like I took them after drinking two bottles of wine (which…nevermind), and my writing was cliché.